Back

 Paternity Leave

-Fathers are entitled to Paternity Leave of 15 days, paid at a rate of 90% of the regular salary rate from the child’s birth.
-Fathers are eligible for this entitlement once they have completed at least one year of employment.
-Once the child reachess at least six months of age, the mother can choose to transfer any of her unused maternity leave entitlement to be used by the father.
+Once the child reaches at least six months of age, the mother can choose to transfer any of her unused maternity leave entitlement to be used by the father.

 A further 2 months of leave, paid by the National Social Security Institute, to raise a child under the age of 8 is available to the father providing he has not already taken leave to raise a child younger than two and has not used maternity leave transferred from the mother.
 To use this leave, the employer must be notified at least 10 days in advance.